The Lipschitz Liouville Property, Affine Rigidity, and Coarse Harmonic Coordinates on Groups of Polynomial Growth: Finite-index stability of Lipschitz harmonic functions

 \begin{corollary}[Stability under change of measure] If $G$ has polynomial growth and $\mu,\nu$ are $\SAS$ measures on $G$, then

 \end{corollary}

-\begin{proof} Let $N$ be a finite index subgroup of $G$.
-Since $\mu,\nu$ are adapted, smooth and \emph{Abelian-centered} (e.g., symmetric with finite first moment), then the corresponding hitting measures $\mu_N$, $\nu_N$ on $N$ are also Abelian centered.
+\begin{proof} Let $N$ be a finite-index \emph{nilpotent} subgroup of $G$ (which exists by Gromov's theorem).
+Since $\mu$ and $\nu$ are $\SAS$, the hitting measures $\mu_N,\nu_N$ on $N$ are also $\SAS$; in particular they are Abelian-centered by symmetry.
 Consequently, by \Cref{cor:norm_ident_vnilp} and \Cref{bij:LHF} we have

 \end{proof}